Vayne228/Test/README.md

 ### Install using the convenience script

 Docker provides a convenience script at get.docker.com to install Docker into development environments quickly and non-interactively.
 The convenience script is not recommended for production environments, but can be used as an example to create a provisioning script that is tailored to your needs.
 Also refer to the _Set up the repository part above_ steps to learn about installation steps to install using the package repository.
-The source code for the script is open source, and can be found in the **docker-install** (repository on GitHub)[https://github.com/docker/docker-install].
+The source code for the script is open source, and can be found in the **docker-install** [repository on GitHub](https://github.com/docker/docker-install).

 Always examine scripts downloaded from the internet before running them locally.
 Before installing, make yourself familiar with potential risks and limitations of the convenience script: